open/close all folders

 - Solf Kimblee's death is also a sound effect over a black screen, only this time with the sound of jaws snapping shut on him.

 - Black Lagoon.
 Yukio's suicide in the anime, when she stabs herself in the throat with a katana.
 We only see Rock staring in horror (as Revy screams at him not to) and the sound of Yukio choking to death on her own blood.
+The manga, meanwhile, gives us a completely unobstructed view as she gives him one last smile and falls over dead.

 - Kaji's death in Neon Genesis Evangelion.
 He is standing alone somewhere and turns to say to an unknown individual, "Yo!
 You're a little late, aren't you?"
 This is followed by a gunshot over a black screen.